panda3d/panda3d-docs/programming/texturing/simple-texture-replacement.rst

 .. image:: carnsx-blue.png

-Although it is tempting to use setTexture() to assign the blue texture to the whole car, that would also assign the blue texture to the car's tires, which need to use a different texture map.
+Although it is tempting to use :meth:`.NodePath.set_texture()` to assign the blue texture to the whole car, that would also assign the blue texture to the car's tires, which need to use a different texture map.
 So instead, we apply the blue texture just to the pieces that we want to change:

 .. code-block:: python